finnole12/OBS-Supporter/README.md

 # OBS-Supporter by finnole12

-this app starts up and configures obs automatically for selected games
+this app starts up and configures obs automatically for user-selected Applications

 USING:
   - obs-websocket plugin and